WhatsApp will no longer be available on some smartphones from November 1

 Different brands are affected by this change, lists The Dispatch.
 Included are iPhone (5, 5C and earlier), Huawei (Ascend G740, Ascend Mate, Ascend D Quad XL, Ascend D1 Quad XL, Ascend P1 S and Ascend D2), Samsung (Galaxy Trend Lite, Galaxy Trend II, Galaxy S2, Galaxy S3 mini, Galaxy Xcover 2, Galaxy Core and Galaxy Ace 2).

 There is a trick for smartphones running Android.
-It is possible to install an alternative Android ROM there, like LineageOS or / e / OS, explains Lemon Juicer.
-This solution can extend the lifespan of WhatsApp on the device.
-This only applies to compatible mobiles and its installation requires some computer knowledge and time.
+It is possible to install an alternative Android ROM, such as LineageOS (…) Read more in 20minutes

+VIDEO – Senegal: the TikTok fund of 250 million euros excludes Africa, anger of influencers: